 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), administrative assistants and secretaries held about 4 million jobs in 2014 (www.bls.gov).
-The employment of secretaries in general is expected to rise 3% between 2014 and 2024, which is slower than average.
-In May 2015, the median annual wage for secretaries was about $33,910, according to the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), administrative assistants and secretaries held about 3.8 million jobs in 2018 (www.bls.gov).
+The employment of secretaries in general is expected to decline by 7% between 2018 and 2028.
+In May 2019, the median annual wage for secretaries was about $37,690, according to the BLS.
 Those administrative professionals who worked for the postal service earned the highest wages.

 While most employers do not require that their secretaries and administrative professionals earn certification, some do encourage the practice.
 Some organizations to offer voluntary certification services include the International Association of Administrative Professionals and the International Virtual Assistants Association.